-Mortgage loans sold to investors are carried at the amount due from third party investors, which is the estimated fair value at the balance sheet date since these amounts are generally collected within a short period of time.
-Based on the nature of these assets, the Company has no related allowance for loan losses recorded for these assets.
+Loans held for sale are carried at the lower of cost or market and include the amounts due from third party investors.
+Loans held for sale are also shown net of direct selling revenues and costs.
+Based on the short-term nature of these assets, the Company has no related allowance for loan losses recorded for these assets.